Benny's Bar bombing: Aftermath

 The funerals of Paula Strong and Clare Hughes were conducted at the Roman Catholic St Joseph's Chapel in Sailortown; many mourners lined the street and accompanied the coffins as they were carried inside the church.
 The girls were buried in Milltown Cemetery.

 The bombing had been carried out by a unit of the Ulster Defence Association (UDA), which was the largest loyalist paramilitary organisation in Northern Ireland and which was legal at the time.
 Benny's Bar was targeted by the UDA as it was believed to have been an Irish republican drinking den.
-The three men who had driven the carbomb to the pub pleaded guilty to the murders.
+The three men who had driven the car bomb to the pub pleaded guilty to the murders.
 It emerged during the trial that one of the bombers had worked with Paula Strong's father at the docks.

 The UDA continued attacking pubs owned or frequented by members of the Irish Catholic and nationalist community.
 Less than two months after the bombing, on 20 December, the UDA launched a gun attack on another Catholic-owned pub in Derry.
 That attack killed five Catholic civilians.
+See: Top of the Hill bar shooting for more details.

 Benny's pub and the houses in Ship Street have since been torn down, leaving a small section of the street near the Garmoyle Street intersection extant.
 This is now an industrial zone.
 Ship Street and most of Sailortown was demolished to build the M2 motorway.
 There is a memorial plaque on an outside wall beneath a stained glass window at St Joseph's Chapel commemorating Paula Strong and Clare Hughes.

 On the same day as the UDA bombed Benny's pub, the Red Hand Commando shot dead another Catholic civilian, 17-year-old James Kerr, who was shot while working in a garage on the Lisburn Road.